ahmadzb/InceptionResNet_QuickDraw/README.md

 `32, 128, 256` | E2_8

 ### Change in the depth of the network - 53 categories:
+In these implementations, the depth of the Inception-ResNet network is determined by the number of repetitions of the Inception-ResNet blocks.
+For instance, `5, 10, 5` means that Inception-ResNet-A, Inception-ResNet-B, Inception-ResNet-C are repeated 5, 10, and 5 times respectively.

 Depth | File
 ------------ | -------------
 `1, 2, 1` | E3_8